Sagar-Jangam/DNSUpdate/README.md

 optional arguments:
-  -h, --help            show this help message and exit -DNS DNS              IP address of the DNS server/ Domain Controller to connect to -u USER, --user USER  Domain\Username for authentication.
+  -h, --help            show this help message and exit -DNS DNS              IP address of the DNS server/ Domain Controller to connect to -u USER, --user USER  Domain\Username (User/ Machine account) for authentication.
   -p PASSWORD, --password PASSWORD
                         Password or LM:NTLM hash, will prompt if not specified -a ACTION, --action ACTION